mahananaka/proj8-freetimes/README.md

 ## Testing

 Some tests were written for the program.
 You can see these tests in test_flask_main.py.
-If you wish to run these tests a recipe in the make file, so from command line simply enter `make test`.
+If you wish to run these tests using nose, a nosetests recipe exists in the make file.
+From command line you can type `make test` to do the nosetests.